Scholarship Application Guide

 • A response is required within 10 business days.
 If you do not respond this will delay issuance of your scholarship check and you may possibly forfeit the scholarship.

-FAFSA Submission Summary – FSS & Student Aid Index (SAI)
+FAFSA Submission Summary (FSS) & Student Aid Index (SAI)

-The PDF file of a completed FSS which reflects the SAI on page 1 and the student’s name and citizenship status on page 2 must be submitted with your application.
-If you have not already applied, please do so as soon as possible to ensure you receive your SAR before the DLA Scholarship application deadline.
-A pending or preliminary FSS is not acceptable.
+The PDF file of a completed FSS which reflects the Students Name on Page 1 and the Student Aid Index (SAI) on page 1or 2 must be submitted with your application.
+If you have not already applied, please do so as so as possible to ensure you receive your SAR before the DLA Scholarship application deadline.
+A pending or preliminary or 2S is not acceptable.

 Screen prints are highly discouraged since the screen may not contain all the data or may be of an inferior resolution.

-The Free Application for Federal Student Aid (FAFSA) Submission Summary – FSS must be for the current academic period and not for a prior period(s).
+The Free Application for Federal Student Aid (FAFSA) Submission Summary (FSS) must be for the current academic period and not for a prior period(s).

 The MyStudentData download of a Student Aid Report CSV (Comma Separated Values) file (similar to a spreadsheet) in lieu of a PDF of the SAR is NOT acceptable.